Hello, Audience Members!

 We wouldn’t have a Slam without you and when you buy your ticket or become a paid subscriber (monthly or annual), you’ll have some responsibilities in order to fulfill your role as a fully vested Wham!
 Bam!
 Thank You!
 Slam! audience member, because this is an interactive experience.

-Every storyteller needs to have you in attendance to cheer them on, vote for them, and send a flurry of enthusiastic, but tacky and artless emojis flying around our Zoom screen.
+Every storyteller needs you in attendance to cheer them on and send a flurry of enthusiastic, but tacky and artless emojis flying around our Zoom screen.

-We’ll ask you to unmute at the end of each story so the reader can hear your wild applause.
-And then we’ll mute you again, because we don’t want to hear you washing dishes, yelling at your kids, or shushing your barking dogs.
+To unmute or not to unmute?
+That IS the question.
+We may experiment with it at the end of a story or two.
+There’s nothing sweeter than some wild applause.
+Then we’ll mute you again, because we don’t want to hear you washing dishes, yelling at your kids, or shushing your barking dogs.

 What would a slam be without an audience?
 I’ll tell you.
 It would be a dress rehearsal in an empty arena.
-And we don’t want that, ever, ever, ever.
+We don’t want that, ever, ever, ever.

 Q: How much does it cost?